-Life History Data in the Health and Retirement Study (HRS) is a 3-day online (Zoom) workshop intended to give participants an overview of the life history data resources in the HRS.
+Life History Data in the Health and Retirement Study (HRS) is a 3-day online (Zoom) held from December 4-6 workshop intended to give participants an overview of the life history data resources in the HRS.

-Data labs will focus on methods for using life history data and using the Gateway to Global Aging project data, which harmonizes Life History data across the international studies.
+Data labs will focus on preparing the data for use in sequence analysis and using the Gateway to Global Aging project data, which harmonizes Life History data across the international studies..

 The course is designed for those with experience using HRS data or for those who have taken the introductory HRS workshop.
-The data training portion assumes some familiarity with SAS or STATA.
+The data training portion assumes some familiarity with STATA.

 Cost and Access

 The cost of the 3-day course is $350.
 Participants must have access to a laptop or PC and either SAS or Stata.

 For more information, or to register, visit the Summer Institute in Survey Research Techniques website.
 Look for the course called Life History Data in the Health and Retirement Study.